Parliamentary.ai

 Groups Affected

-• The Prime Minister: The bill places specific legal obligations on the Prime Minister regarding Brexit negotiations.
+• The Prime Minister: The bill places specific obligations and responsibilities on the Prime Minister in relation to the timing of Brexit and whether or not an extension to Article 50 should be sought.

 Full Text